Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 Western Michigan Stats and Trends

-- Western Michigan has played seven games, with four wins against the spread.
+- In Western Michigan's seven games this season, it has four wins against the spread.

-- The Broncos have been favored by 2.5 points or more five times this season and are 3-1-1 ATS in those games.
+- This season, the Broncos have an ATS record of 3-1-1 in their five games as a favorite of 2.5 points or more.

-- Western Michigan's games this year have hit the over on three of seven set point totals (42.9%).
+- Western Michigan's games this year have gone over the point total three times in seven opportunities (42.9%).

-- Western Michigan is 4-1-1 against the spread and 5-1 overall in games when it records more than 18.7 points.
+- Western Michigan is 4-1-1 against the spread and 5-1 overall this season when the team notches more than 18.7 points.

 - The Broncos have turned the ball over six times this season, six fewer than the Rockets have forced (12).